-The Printer Working Group Definition of the Standards Development Process Version 2.0
+The Printer Working Group Definition of the Standards Development Process Version 3.0

-Status: Last Call
+Status: Initial

 Abstract: This document defines the standards development process that guides and controls the work of the Printer Working Group, an organization developing open standards for the Print, Imaging, Multifunction Device, and related service industries.
 This document organizes the flow of standards creation from Brainstorming, Requirements gathering and Charter definition through Working Drafts, Candidate Standards and Standards.
 Herein are the guidelines for conducting Last Call, assuring interoperability and establishing levels of Formal Approval.
 PWG Process v2.0 builds on the original PWG process document but has been rewritten for greater clarity.
 Sections relating to Intellectual Property and Confidentiality are completely unaltered.
+PWG Process v3.0 was written to provide an update to the section on Intellectual Property and Confidentiality, which is referenced and maintained as a separate document.
+Relative to PWG Process v2.0 and its related Errata, the other sections are unaltered.
 This document defines PWG policy and process and does not define an industry standard.

-This document is available electronically at: ftp://ftp.pwg.org/pub/pwg/standards/process/lcrc-pwgprocess20-20040831.pdf
+This document is available electronically at:

+ftp://ftp.pwg.org/pub/pwg/general/TBD